HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/model_89.md

 The Model 89 is only found in Gold Airdrops and [Flint Stones](/obstacles/flint_stone).

 # Trivia
-- The Model 89 in-game is a 18" carbine with a standard walnut stock and a matte stainless steel finish
+- The Model 89 in-game is a 18" carbine with a standard walnut stock and a matte stainless steel finish.
 - The Model 89 is one of the two weapons which use 12.7mm ammunition.
-The other weapon which uses 12.7mm rounds is the [M82 Barrett](/weapons/guns/barrett)
+The other weapon which uses 12.7mm rounds is the [M82 Barrett](/weapons/guns/barrett).

 ## History

 - [v0.16.0](https://github.com/HasangerGames/suroi/releases/tag/v0.16.0)
-  - Added
+  - Added.